bastole/dc-richmedia-automation-template/readme.md

 You can see in the build folder that all banner sub-folders are created.

 * /build/share - Shared js and sass across all banners.
-Use this for universal properties such as border thickness/color, font and animation easing etc.
+Use this for universal properties such as border thickness/color and font etc.

-* /build/bannerName/images - images used for the banner. images here be compressed and sent to public folder. make sure to place your back-up static image here(GIF, PNG and JPG).
+* /build/bannerName/images - images used for the banner. images dumped here will be compressed and sent to public folder. make sure to include your back-up static image here(GIF, PNG and JPG).

-* /build/bannerName/_animate.js - GSAP timeline animation and list of images to load.
+* /build/bannerName/_animate.js - This is where most of the action happens.
+GSAP timeline animation and list of images to load.

 * /build/bannerName/video_yt.js - YouTube video script.